 Not very long after being gifted these animals, I moved my family to Texas, but none of us knew the mother was already pregnant with another litter, and even though she lost those puppies -in large part because of the trauma from the long-distance move – she would go on to have another litter and, by the time all was said and done, I had as many as seven of them before I was through.

 The years passed, my dog pack aged and died, and I ultimately got divorced and moved back to the Northeast.
 My experiences with the Mastiffs taught me a lot of things I would not have otherwise learned about living with large dogs.
-What always stuck with me was the extent to which the strength of your relationship with your dog is greatly enhanced the more effort you put into trying to understand the world from their vantage point.
+What always stuck with me was the extent to which the strength of your relationship with your dog is greatly enhanced by every ounce of extra effort you put into trying to understand the world from their vantage point.
 Dogs don’t think the same way humans think; people rely upon – sometimes too heavily – context and perspective, while dogs rely, almost exclusively, on instinct and reflexive impulse.
-And it would be the dog I have now, Daisy – a Red Golden Retriever / Newfoundland mix – that would teach me just how important it really is to make an effort to see the world as she sees the world.
+And it would be the dog I have now, Daisy – a Red Golden Retriever / Newfoundland mix – that would teach me just how important it is to make an effort to see the world as she sees it.

 As the years have passed, we likewise sit out in the yard as the sun comes up; I have written elsewhere on these pages the critical importance of my going outside, year-round and regardless of the weather, and drinking coffee with her before I even consider the possibilities of interacting with the rest of the human race.
 We have a little spot in the corner of the yard out back where I sit in my lawn chair, in a t-shirt and shorts or long johns and ski caps, while she rolls around on her back, chases birds and squirrels, and otherwise tends her biological business, and I drink my coffee as I sip on the steaming hot caffeine from my thermos in the serenity of my glorious solitude.
 I can’t think of a better way to start any day than sitting out there thanking the good Lord above for another day still alive while thinking out loud to Daisy about what the hell we are going to do with the day ahead.